MND Australia

 Medications that relieve pain, cramps and spasms can help improve your comfort and quality of life.

-• wearing appropriate footwear
+• wearing the right footwear

-• developing strategies that prevent falls
+• strategies that prevent falls

 • managing fatigue, and

-• making your home environment safe.
+• making your home environment safe

 Some tips for managing fatigue are: